luiscoco/SpringBoot_Sample10-SQL-Server/README.md

 ## 1. Run a SQL Server docker container

+It is mandatory to **run Docker Desktop** before pulling and running the SSMS docker container

 We open a command prompt window and run the following command

 ```